 If your loved one is sliding into depression or suicidal thoughts they may need your help to seek professional help.
 Signs that your loved one may need help include

 - Change in sleep pattern (either sleeping more or less)

 - Engaging in reckless behavior such as gambling or substance abuse

 - Loss of interest in activities or hobbies

 You know your loved ones better than anybody.
-If somebody you are close to exhibits signs that indicate they may be in danger you can let them know they’re not alone and encourage them to seek professional help.
+If somebody you are close to exhibit signs that indicate they may be in danger you can let them know they’re not alone and encourage them to seek professional help.

 The step of approaching your friend or loved one to express your concern about their well-being can be scary, but you can get help.
-Get the help of a counselor before you approach them and be amazed how much easier offering to help a loved one can be.
+Get the help of a counsellor before you approach them and be amazed how much easier offering to help a loved one can be.

 Mike Williams is a California native who has worked in the recovery field for over 15 years.
 He is active in 12-Step programmes and is a frequent contributor to Present Moments Recovery.